MPMatlala/SQL-part1/README.md

-i have emails, maps with links youtube discribes all the codes and work github will capture all my work with the read me file
+i have emails, maps with links youtube discribes all the codes and work github will capture all my work with the read me file links of both git and youtube are provided